peter-conalgo/freesurface/README.md

 the bread trail.
 I want to know more about the science of why open source has happened the way it has, and what about it has made it help so much.
 I have theories.

 It's funny, I was really into the idea of objectivism for a long time.
+It even inspired me to get a tatoo that said "...ideas...", because that is what I took from it.
 Until I saw how many people who claim to think that way support all of this corporate mess we have today.
 To me that is just a refusal to awknowledge commone sense.